Sakib-splash/Operating-System-Bash-and-Algorithm-Codes/README.md

 # Operating System Bash and Algorithm Codes
- Source code for operating stystem Algorithm and also Ubuntu bash code for unix
+ Source code for operating stystem Algorithm and also Ubuntu bash code for UNIX